pvieito/PythonCodable/README.md

 ## Usage

-`PythonCodable` builds on `PythonKit` to allow bridging on arbitrary Python objects into Swift types effciently using `PythonDecoder`:
+`PythonCodable` builds on `PythonKit` to allow bridging of arbitrary Python objects into Swift types effciently using `PythonDecoder`:

 ```swift
 import PythonKit